felipepiovezan/svg_html_animation/README.md

 Open `<output.html>` with a browser.

-(This has yet to be published as a python package)
+This has yet to be published as a proper python package.

 ## The SVG layout